setupcyprus.com

 Is Cyprus an offshore jurisdiction?

-Zero, statutorily.
-Market convention for a Private Ltd is €1,000 in 1,000 ordinary €1 shares.
-A Public Limited Company (Plc) requires €25,629 minimum issued capital, but a Plc is only relevant if you intend to list.
+Cyprus law sets no statutory minimum share capital for a Private Limited Company, and market practice uses €1,000.
+That convention is typically structured as 1,000 ordinary €1 shares.
+A Public Limited Company (Plc) requires €25,629 minimum issued capital, but a Plc is only relevant if you intend to list on a stock exchange.

 What annual obligations come with a Cyprus Ltd?

-File an Annual Return (HE32) within 28 days of the AGM (€20 fee).
-Prepare audited financial statements, unless the company qualifies for an ISRE 2400 review (turnover ≤€200k AND total assets ≤€500k for two consecutive years; threshold rises to €300k for FYs starting on/after 6 Feb 2026).
-File a corporate income tax return (T.D.4) with the Tax Department.
-Register UBO with the Registrar within 90 days of incorporation and confirm annually between 1 October and 31 December.
+A Cyprus Ltd has four core annual obligations: Annual Return filing, audited accounts, corporate tax return, and UBO registration.
+Specifically, it must file an Annual Return (HE32) within 28 days of the AGM (€20 fee), prepare audited financial statements unless the company qualifies for an ISRE 2400 review (turnover at most €200k AND total assets at most €500k for two consecutive years; the turnover threshold rises to €300k for financial years starting on or after 6 February 2026), file a corporate income tax return (T.D.4), and register the UBO with the Registrar within 90 days of incorporation with annual confirmation between 1 October and 31 December.
 The €350 annual government levy was abolished from 2024.

 Did the corporate tax rate really change to 15%?